SexChrLab/PopInf/README.md

 Please make sure the unknown samples VCF is separated by chromosome and gzipped.
 The sample information text file we use as example is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_Admx_samples.txt`

-If you are running PopInf with the test data in this repository, the unknown samples VCFs and sample information file are already prepared and added to the configuration file.
+If you are running PopInf with the test data in this repository, the unknown samples VCFs and sample information file are already prepared and added to the configuration file (Step 5).

 ## Step 5: Edit the configuration file